Recipes from Italy

 Jump to Recipe

-In this recipe, I’ll show you how to make authentic gianduia gelato from scratch, using real dark chocolate and fresh roasted hazelnuts.
-While some recipes use ready-made gianduia chocolate or hazelnut spread, making it with chopped toasted hazelnuts gives the gelato a much deeper flavor and a more satisfying texture.
+In this recipe, I’ll show you how to make authentic gianduia gelato from scratch using real dark chocolate and fresh roasted hazelnuts.
+While some recipes use ready-made gianduia chocolate or hazelnut spread, using chopped toasted hazelnuts gives the gelato a much deeper flavor and a more authentic texture.

-The secret to its luxurious creaminess?
-A custard base made with egg yolks, milk, and heavy cream.
-The result is a rich, full-bodied gelato that tastes just like the one you'd find in Italy.
+The secret to its luxurious creaminess is a classic custard base made with egg yolks, whole milk, and heavy cream.
+The result is a rich, full-bodied gelato that tastes just like the one you would find in Italy.

-This step-by-step recipe includes instructions for making it WITH or WITHOUT an ice cream maker, so you can enjoy the perfect scoop of homemade Italian chocolate hazelnut gelato in your own kitchen.
+This step-by-step recipe includes instructions for making gianduia gelato WITH or WITHOUT an ice cream maker, so you can enjoy homemade Italian chocolate hazelnut gelato in your own kitchen.

-Let’s make real gianduia gelato at home - creamy, nutty, and irresistibly delicious!
+Let’s make authentic gianduia gelato at home: creamy, nutty, chocolatey, and irresistibly delicious!

 Jump to: